 Research has shown that melatonin can help children with developmental issues like autism.

 A 2011 scientific review published in Developmental Medicine and Child Neurology evaluated 35 studies that had melatonin-related findings involving autism spectrum disorders, including autistic disorder, Asperger’s syndrome, Rett syndrome and other common developmental disorders.
 After reviewing the numerous studies, researchers concluded that melatonin supplementation in autism spectrum disorders is linked to better sleep parameters, improved daytime behavior and minimal side effects.

 9. May Ease Tinnitus

 Researchers at the Ohio State University Eye and Ear Institute conducted a study involving 61 participants.
-After taking 3 milligrams of melatonin nightly for 30 days, the participants experienced a significantly greater decrease in tinnitus symptoms.
+After taking three milligrams of melatonin nightly for 30 days, the participants experienced a significantly greater decrease in tinnitus symptoms.

-10. Relieves Bladder Dysfunction
+10. Can Help Relieve Bladder Dysfunction

 Melatonin receptors are found in the bladder and the prostate.
 It works to prevent elevations in levels of malondialdehyde, which is a marker for oxidative stress.

 An article review published in Current Urology found that, although the exact mechanisms of action are not yet fully understood, there is a strong body of evidence suggesting that a melatonin imbalance can have a detrimental effect on bladder dysfunction.
-(17)

 11. Helps Relieve Stress